Welcome Francophiles

 2- I limit myself to time at the wheel or mileage per day, this period is gradually shortening over the years.

-, i.e.:- traffic behind me, traffic approaching me, the traffic I am following, traffic entering main road from left or right, or waiting to enter.
+3- I view traffic and road conditons as a panorama, i.e.:- traffic behind me, traffic approaching me, the traffic I am following, traffic entering main road from left or right, or waiting to enter.
 This is especially relevant in France with so many agricultural vehicles on the road and side roads.
 I pay particular attention to oncoming traffic and judge each possible hazard differently.
 The French are generally good drivers, but rural attitudes and anachronisms still exist.

 4- I give the weather conditions a lot of respect, including extreme heat, often cause of tyre failure in Spain.